jgoldfar/BVP.jl/README.md

 ### How do I use the library? ###

 Documentation TBD.
-Perhaps more importantly, the details of the API is TBD, but the eventual goal is to have a unified, MATLAB-like interface to the solver collection, as well as special
+Perhaps more importantly, the details of the API is TBD, but the eventual goal is to have a unified, MATLAB-like interface to the solver collection, as well as internal solvers implementing specific algorithms for specific problems.

 ### Who do I talk to? ###